georgiyponomarev/my_quantori_project/README.md

 *Folders:*

 * `covid` -- contains the Covid-19 genome (from https://www.ncbi.nlm.nih.gov/data-hub/taxonomy/2697049/)
-* `data` -- contains sqlite database and a json-file with a genetic code used to generate tables
+* `data` -- contains (old) sqlite database and a json-file with a genetic code for generating tables
 * `doc` -- contains the documentation for the main script run.py
 * `gc-content_ratios` -- a folder where the plots are saved
 * `legacy` -- a folder with old versions of the code files